+Don’t know how to install a license plate frame the right way?
+Fear not!
 Below, you’ll learn how to perform this simple task at home and all the tools you’ll need to get the job done.
-We guide you every step of the way for a painless installation, including how and where to get your plates and frames.
+We guide you every step of the way for a painless installation and also reveal how and where to get your plates and frames.
+You’ll also discover the alternatives available if the DIY option isn’t right for you.

 Skill Level: Beginner.